 Why Is Bitcoin Mining Important?

-Bitcoin mining serves three critical
+Bitcoin mining serves three critical functions:

 Challenges and Criticisms